NeatsTopFoo/Cirno_TV-And-Friends/README.md

 **Cirno_TV & Friends** currently:
 - Retextures:
-  - 51 Jokers (3 filtered & 3 altered by the Mature Reference setting)
+  - 54 Jokers (2 filtered & 4 altered by the Mature Reference setting)
   - All Blind Chips
   - All seals
   - 3 Decks
   - 3 Booster Packs
-  - 4 Tarots
+  - 5 Tarots
   - 2 Spectrals
-  - 1 PLanet
+  - 12 Planets
   - 1 Enhancement
   - The title screen

 - Renames:
   - Most blinds
-  - A significant amount of retextured Jokers.
+  - A significant amount of retextured Jokers
+  - A couple tarot cards.
+  - 1 Spectral card.
+  - Planet cards in their entirety.

 - Adds:
-  - Various fun flavour text to numerous Jokers.
+  - Various fun flavour text to numerous Jokers
+  - A couple custom card skins
+  - 4 custom Jokers
   - 1 new custom challenge

-  - 4 custom Jokers
+All retextures and renames are optional and they're somewhat mix n' match (You can't have it rename some Jokers and not others.
+You either get all Joker renames or none.)

 ## Installation
 This mod requires [Lovely](https://github.com/ethangreen-dev/lovely-injector), the latest version of [Steammodded](https://github.com/Steamodded/smods) & the latest version of [Malverk](https://github.com/Eremel/Malverk).
 Without these dependencies, this mod will not function.